Technical Skill Attainment, CIP & SOC Codes

 The Classification of Instructional Programs (CIP) provides a taxonomic scheme that supports the accurate tracking and reporting of fields of study and program completions activity.
 CIP was originally developed by the U.S. Department of Education’s National Center for Education Statistics (NCES) in 1980, with revisions occurring in 1985, 1990, and 2000.

-In the Wisconsin Technical College System, CIP Codes are assigned to programs by the System Office, in consultation with the Institutional Research Committee.
+In the Wisconsin Technical College System, CIP Codes are aligned to programs through a collaborative process between college staff and System Office Education Directors, in consultation with the Institutional Research Committee.
 CIP code assignments can be found through WTCS reports.
 For more information on CIP codes, visit the IPEDS CIP User Site.